 Narita Airport is located 65km from downtown Tokyo.

-If you want to get straight to your hotel, you can pre-purchase an arrival transfer shuttle.
+If you want to get straight to your hotel, you can pre-purchase an arrival transfer shuttleOpens external site.

 In and around the city